iomesh/docs/docs/stateful-applications/iomesh-for-cassandra.md

 sidebar_label: IOMesh for Cassandra
 ---

-## Configuring Kubernetes Cluster Storage
+## Deploy Cassandra with IOMesh

+**Prerequisite**

+Verify the IOMesh cluster is already deployed.

+**Procedure**
-1. Create a file named `iomesh-cassandra-sc.yaml` with the following contents:
+1. Create a YAML file `iomesh-cassandra-sc.yaml` to create a StorageClass.
+You can also directly choose the default StorageClass.

     ```yaml
     kind: StorageClass
     apiVersion: storage.k8s.io/v1
     metadata:
       name: iomesh-cassandra-sc
-    provisioner: com.iomesh.csi-driver # The driver.name in `values.yaml` when deploying IOMesh cluster.
+    provisioner: com.iomesh.csi-driver # The driver.name in `IOMesh.yaml` when deploying IOMesh cluster.
     reclaimPolicy: Retain
     allowVolumeExpansion: true
     parameters: